 On January 16, 1968, I reported to my parents that we had moved nine times over the last three weeks.
 I had 87 days left in Uncle Sam's Army and remember when I had 328 days... time was sure on my side.

 We received word that we were heading back to Cu Chi.
-It was Chinese New Year, and there was to be a 72 hour cease fire, which never happened.
+It was Chinese New Year, and there was to be a 72-hour cease fire, which never happened.
 We were rocketed and received mortar fire every night through early February.
-Our bunker took a direct hit on February 3, 1968; 1 dead, 4 wounded including me and three of us had been scheduled to be shipped stateside.
-I spent 7 days in a hospital in VN, 7 days in Japan then transferred to Valley Forge General Hospital in Phoenixville, PA.
+Our bunker took a direct hit on February 3, 1968; one dead, four wounded (including me) and three of us had been scheduled to be shipped stateside.
+I spent seven days in a hospital in Vietnam, seven days in Japan, then transferred to Valley Forge General Hospital in Phoenixville, Pennsylvania.
 When in Japan, I contacted my parents to inform them of my injuries.
 I knew my mother would have a heart attack if military showed up at their home with the notification so I opted to wait and call them directly.
 I was paralyzed from the waist down and wondered if I would ever walk again and enjoy playing ball.
 It was months before I started to get some feeling and movement in my legs.
-I spent nearly 10 months in the hospital and was honorably retired from the United States Army on November 12, 1968.
+I spent nearly ten months in the hospital and was honorably retired from the United States Army on November 12, 1968.

 I am grateful to all who have served and those who are currently serving our country.
 Thank you for providing me the opportunity to share my story.